 BIM has its advantages.

 If we look at the three different words separately – building, information, and modeling, individually they all exist in the industry today.
-Our architects are building things based on information and creating models that supports the concepts.
-However BIM is the integration of the building, the information and the modeling under one platform.
+Our architects are building things based on information and creating models that support the concepts.
+However, BIM is the integration of the building, the information, and the modeling under one platform.
 There are many benefits of the same and hence we recommend and help our clients and customers to embrace this technology.

 When we use BIM software, a lot of information can be shared through the model, such as physical properties like laser scans of the infrastructure, manufacturing information like material strength and material cost.
 This is what sets BIM apart from CAD – Once the information is coded in, BIM allows the team to extract and analyze the real world data.
 This information is available to the entire team and it aids them to create tables and schedules for things like material cost estimations and inventories.

 With the help of BIM software and tools, we can create 3D models and visualize concepts in the most realistic form, which then helps the designers and architects to solve potential issues before the construction begins.
 Also, whether it is plumbing or electrical work, all of it can be modeled in once the building is designed.

 BIM helps in saving both time and budget.
 Designers do not need to rework due to fewer errors or duplicate drawings anymore for different building requirements.
 Communication with the entire construction team becomes much easier.
 The model helps in conveying the scope, steps, and outcome to the project team.
 You gain access to the database anywhere on any device.

 The future of BIM is both stimulating and challenging.
 The adoption of BIM technology is a difficult task for many organizations but once they learn the new way of doing things it will lead to improved performance at low costs.